My landlord blames me for Damp and Mould! What are my Rights? What can I do?

 So you told your landlord about the damp and mould in your house.
 And they said that you weren’t…using the heating enough, opening the windows, using the extractor fans, you were drying washing on the radiators.
 You fill in the blank.
 Are they right?
 What can you do?

-Damp and mould is often caused by condensation.
-Condensation occurs when warm moist air hit something cold, causing moisture to condense out of the air –like the moisture on your beer or wine glass.
-I talk about this more in this article: http://www.anthonygold.co.uk/latest/legal-insight/my-flat-is-damp-my-house-is-mouldy-my-landlord-wont-fix-anything-2.
+Damp and mould are often caused by condensation.
+It happens when warm moist air hits something cold, causing the moisture to condense out of the air.
+Picture the moisture on your cold drink on a summer’s day.
+The same principle applies to your house or flat.

 What can you do?

-- Get the moisture out!
-Open the windows a little and make sure you use the extractor fans – especially in the bathroom and kitchen.
-Also shut the door to the bathroom and kitchen when you’re done.
-Then the fan will suck the moisture outside, and it won’t drift into your bedroom.
+Open trickle vents or the windows a little and make sure you use the extractor fans – especially in the bathroom and kitchen.

-- Keep warm!
-If you don’t use the heating you will probably get mould.
-So make sure you use it.
-It’s best to have it on and controlled by the thermostat so that the temperature doesn’t wildly vary.
-Having it on till your too hot, off till your too cold and on again will make condensation damp and mould worse, not better.
-Far better to leave it on at a comfortable temperature, and probably cheaper too.
-Your heating will use a lot of gas or electric to get a cold property hot, but not much to keep it warm.
+It’s best to have the heating on and controlled by the thermostat so that the temperature doesn’t wildly vary.
+Having it on till you are too hot, off till you are too cold and on again will make condensation damp and mould worse, not better.
+It may also be more expensive.

 It is far better to leave it on at a low temperature than putting it on for sudden bursts.
 It’s ok of course to have it off when you go out or at night.
 If the heating doesn’t work then tell your landlord.
 If it’s not effective, tell your landlord.
 Ask them to put it right.